 Does Flooding Count as Hurricane Damage?

-In general, flooding is not covered by homeowners insurance.
-Storm surges and rising water count as flood damage, not hurricane damage, and are usually covered by additional insurance.
+In general, homeowners insurance does not cover flooding.
+Storm surges and rising water count as flood damage, not hurricane damage, and are usually covered by additional insurance coverage.

 If rain “floods” your house because of damage to your roof or walls, that is under the umbrella of storm damage and is typically covered by homeowners insurance.

-A lawyer can document all of your damages and ensure your files are in order for your claim.
-Sometimes the problem is a simple mistake, or sometimes the insurance adjuster is being fussy so they don’t have to pay you your entire claim.
+A lawyer can document all of your losses and ensure your files are in order for your claim.
+Sometimes, the problem is a simple mistake, or sometimes, the insurance adjuster is being fussy so they don’t have to pay you your entire claim.

 What Can I Do to Prepare for a Hurricane?